 - Space how often content/concepts are reviewed or recalled across weeks and months.

-- Administer cumulative problem sets and exams throughout the semester.
+- Distribute alternative assessments to cumulative exams and problem sets throughout the semester.

 - Review concepts covered in previous class periods/modules at the beginning of each class.